harshil-shah004/ScopeTester/README.md

 ScopeTester
 ==============

-Simple script to check if a list of IPs are within the provided network scopes
+Python script to check if a list of IPs are within the provided network scopes

 ## Usage: